 - Press the Quarter-Square Triangle Units.

-- Arrange the table runner into columns as detailed below.
+- Arrange the table runner into rows as detailed below.

 - Stitch the pieces using 1/4″ seam allowances.

-- Press the column seam allowances in one direction.
+- Press the row seam allowances in one direction.

-After all five columns are stitched, the No-Hassle Triangles Table Runner top is complete.
+After all five rows are stitched, the No-Hassle Triangles Table Runner top is complete.

 Create the Backing